zwbetz-gh/zwbetz/content/blog/build-a-search-bar-for-your-hugo-blog-with-a-json-index-and-some-vanilla-js/index.md

 toc: true
 ---

+**Note:** An improved version of this template is available at <https://github.com/zwbetz-gh/hugo-client-side-search-template>.
+It supports fuzzy searching and match highlighting.

+<!--more-->

+---

 My blog has become a personal knowledge base of sorts.
 As it's grown, doing the usual `Command` + `F` for browser-search doesn't always cut it.
 I sometimes need to search for keywords within a blog post, yet only titles are shown on the blog list page.
 So, that's my problem, but how to fix it?

-<!--more-->

 Solutions do exist, but they entail connecting to an external search service, or pulling in a large JS framework.
 I wanted to keep things as close to home as possible and use good ole vanilla JS.